Skip to Content

 • Tiny and yellowish

-• Known for large, persistent colonies
+• Known for persistent colonies and indoor nesting potential

 How to Reduce Ant Activity in Your Home